 The hybrid masteronly model is implemented by combining the distributed memory MPI approach and the shared memory OpenMP approach (Rabenseifner et al. 2009), and is applied to the force and energy calculation subroutines in the dynamical optimization framework.
 The model uses one MPI process per node and OpenMP on the cores of the node, with no MPI calls inside the parallel regions.
 The domain decomposition is enabled under a two-level mechanism.
-On the MPI level, a coarse-grained domain decomposition is performed using boundary conditions as explained in Fig. 1.
+On the MPI level, a coarsegrained domain decomposition is performed using boundary conditions as explained in Fig. 1.
 The second level of domain decomposition is achieved through OpenMP loop level parallelization inside each MPI process.

 Figure 2.
 Energy profiles of 206 ions near a polarizable NP (whose surface is meshed with 1082 grid points).
-Data is shown for ≈ 10 nanoseconds (10 million simulation steps) of simulation time.
-Conservation of the extended (total) energy and ≈ 0 value for the virtual kinetic energy highlight the first key feature of the dynamical optimization framework.
+Data is shown for $\approx 10$ nanoseconds of simulated physical time (10 million simulation steps).
+Conservation of the extended (total) energy and nearly vanishing ( $\approx 0$ ) virtual kinetic energy highlight the first key feature of the dynamical optimization framework.